aevilla160/hpc_docs/docs/office_hour.md

 >A: Yes, Pinnacles has VMD version 1.9.3.
 However it is recommended that users use VMD on their own local machine to get better results.

-### 1/27/23
-> Q:How To Run Quantum Espresso utilizing GPU?
->
->A: Run it on under interactive session so you can see wheteher job is running with gpu with command "nvidia-smi" (Shows gpu usage).
->Important: *Do Not run GPU job on CPU Node*

 >Q:Running Lammps with Kokkos on Cluster?
 >
 >A:Available Modules on cluster:   Module - "lammps/20210310+kokkos+cuda " - lammps with Kokkos with GPU enbled.
 >Module - "lammps/20210310+user-omp+kokkos"  - with kokkos and user-omp enabled.

-### 12/2/2022
 > Q: Can a user run a sequence of jobs from one script?
 >
 >A: Yes, a user can run a sequence of jobs from one script and if the jobs are dependent on each other then it is possible to make them [dependency jobs](https://slurm.schedmd.com/sbatch.html).

->Q: Not sure if the needed software or library is on one of the HPC clusters?
->
->A: Documentation website has a list of available software and libraries already downloaded onto the clusters with their specific version numbers here: [Merced's Module List](modules.md) and [Pinnacles' Module List](p_modules.md).
-For more updated information, once you login to cluster you can check the available sofware by typing `module avail`.
-Users choosing to self-install software/libraries have the responsibility to use them from trustworthy sources.

->Q: Software/library requires a new or renewal of license?
->
->A: If the software/library is installed on the cluster and available for anyone to use, CIRT manages the licenses for these products.
-Contact CIRT if a community-open software/product does not have an active license that should have an active license.
-If a software is bought or licensed from a PI then PI manage the renewal of the software/library.

-### 11/04/2022
 > Q: Cannot access borgstore on compute node
 >
 >A: Borgstore is only accessible via infiniband (IB), you need to submit a job with`#SBATCH --constraint=ib` to make sure the job is submitted to the node with IB connections.